-The African elephant is the largest of elephants on the planet and are usually found in Kenya and South Africa.
-Apart from having quite a long nose it has a very powerful sense of smell that is capable of smelling water 3 miles away.
-Each flapping ear weighs up to 110 pounds (50 kg) and the female elephants are known to reproduce every 4 years from the time they are 12 years old however, the calving spacing increases to 5 years from when she is 52 and 6 years when the elephant is 60 years old if there is need for more offspring otherwise, in elephant crowded areas, reproduction can be suspended for as long as 13 years.
+The African elephants are the largest of elephants on the planet and they are usually found in Kenya and South Africa.
+Apart from having quite a long nose, it has a very powerful sense of smell that is capable of smelling water 3 miles away.
+Each flapping ear weighs up to 110 pounds (50 kg) and the female elephants are known to reproduce every 4 years from the time they are 12 years old.
+However, the calving spacing increases to 5 years from when she is 52 and 6 years when the elephant is 60 years old if there is a need for more offspring.
+Otherwise, in elephant crowded areas, reproduction can be suspended for as long as 13 years.
 Despite having 4 legs, the elephant is the only mammal that cannot jump.

 Cheetahs are not known to roar but rather make a chirping sound that is very similar to the yelping of a dog and the chirping of birds among other sounds.
 This sound is so intense that it can be heard up to a mile away.
 Apart from being the fastest land animals that can achieve blazing speeds of up to 113 km/hr accelerating from 0 to 100 km/h in just 3 seconds, these African animals are also the only animals from the big cat family that can turn in mid-air while sprinting and are able to retract their claws.

 Anteaters are one group of African animals whose name does not depict what it does.
-Anteaters in reality prefer to eat termites and not ants hence there may be need for a change of name in the future.
+Anteaters, in reality, prefer to eat termites and not ants, hence, there may be the need for a change of name in the future.

 These African animals have made a lasting history as the largest egg laid by any living bird is that of the North African Ostrich.
 The egg measures 6 to 8 inches in length and 4 to 6 inches in diameter.
 It is a fact that the ostrich does not stick its head in the sand when scared or in search of water as supported by an 8 year that used about 200,000 ostriches which suggested no incident of an ostrich sticking its head in sand.